-James Andrew Byrnes is a two-time Olympian and two-time medallist -- one of three men’s eight crew members who followed up their gold medal at Beijing 2008 to capture silver at London 2012.
+Andrew Byrnes is a two-time Olympian and two-time Olympic medallist.
+He was one of three men’s eight crew members who followed up their gold medal at Beijing 2008 to capture silver at London 2012.

 A dual-citizen, Byrnes was born in Toronto, Ontario, and raised in Ithaca, New York where he attended Ithaca High School.
 He graduated in 2005 with a Bachelor of Science in Physics from Bates College in Maine, and in 2006 with a Master of Science in Mechanical Engineering from the University of Pennsylvania.

 The Canadian men’s eight went into the 2008 Olympic Games in Beijing confident, dominant and expected to win gold.

 Coached by Mike Spracklen, the crew of Kevin Light, Ben Rutledge, Andrew Byrnes, Jake Wetzel, Malcolm Howard, Dominic Seiterle, Adam Kreek , Kyle Hamilton and coxswain Brian Price had consistently proven to be the best, winning the 2007 World Championship title as well as back-to-back editions of the prestigious Lucerne World Cup in 2007 and 2008.

 Once in Beijing, the team was described as “swaggering around” by six-time Olympic medallist Steven Redgrave, who was commentating for the BBC.
 That swagger was well deserved, as they won their heat by more than seven seconds.